The question I’m most asked when it comes to Disney World is how to get it all done at Magic Kingdom.

-Then, we went on Space Mountain a second time because there was no line, which already made tonight a hit in itself.
+We immediately went on Space Mountain a second time because there was no line, which already made tonight a hit in itself.

-Next, since we “used” all three Fast Passes, we were able to go to the kiosk and get a 4th.
+Next, since we used all three Fast Passes, we were able to go to the kiosk and get a 4th.

 We used it for Splash Mountain.

-So next we did Thunder, followed by Splash Mountain again about 4 more times.
+So next we did Thunder, followed by Splash Mountain again 4 more times.
 Rides were literally WALK ON.

-One of the things we spotted was the Anna and Elsa meet and greet, which up until now seriously did not dip below 90 minutes.
+One of the things we spotted was the Anna and Elsa meet and greet, which up until now seriously did not dip below 90 minutes any day we were here.
 It was listed as five minutes.
-None of us really love Frozen (in fact most of us don’t even like it), but just because the wait was so crazy the entire day(s) we were here, we thought what the hell, and off we went.
+None of us really love Frozen (in fact most of us don’t even like it), but just because the wait was so crazy, we thought why not.